hgn/hippid/README.md

 > ordinary identifer.
 All other child identifiers are allowed.
 To reference a
 > deeply nested child element the particular entry-name must be constructed with
 > slashes too.
 E.g. `00110/010.md`.

+# Developer

+## Difference between Metadata and Attributes

+Metadata are data that are always transmitted to the main data.
+E.g. the user/ submitter name is meta data.
+Similar to the transmission time.

+Attributes on the other hand are main data elements beside the content.
+Data like an alias name, or the test result.
+Attributes can have metadata.